mbuckaway/scheduler/README.md

 ## Installing

 The code by itself will run out of the box with the "scheduler" command line utility.
 The 'scripts/release-bunnies' program exists for testing.
 This script requires netcat to be installed to act as a server.
-We could have written a python utility, but if was faster to create a shell script concidering the reason for the program.
+We could have written a python utility, but if was faster to create a shell script considering the reason for the program.
+This method requires pip to install the requirements:

+'''
+pip3 install -r requirements
+scheduler config.yaml
+'''

 Alternatively, a setup.py has been provided.
 To use this method, for testing purposes, create a virtual environment first:
 '''
 python3 -m venv env
+. env/bin/activate
 python3 setup.py install
-. env/bin/activate
 scheduler config.yaml